 ATTACKED INJURED AT NIGHT CLUB MN LAWYERS

 Our lawyers have represented a number of people over the last 25 years who were attacked and injured at a night club or bar in Minnesota.
-Most often our client is attacked by another customer of the nightclub or bar, but sometimes they are attacked by a bouncer or night club employee.
+Most often our client is attacked by another customer of the nightclub or bar, but sometimes they have been attacked or injured by a bouncer or night club employee.

 When a person is attacked by another customer at a nightclub they usually want to know if they can sue the person who attacked them and also whether there can be a claim against the bar.